 As always, in hindsight, the accident itself was clearly visible.
 My daughter has a natal Mars square Saturn, which can be indicative of accidents.
 The new Moon of August 1st aligned with the natal square to form a transiting fixed grand cross.
-I am always aware of that natal square, she is all Mars at the minute, willful, brave and fearless, and Saturn’s input is provided externally, I have lost count of the times she has been told to slow down, be careful etc, etc!! – guidance that she generally ignores!!
+I am always aware of that natal square, she is all Mars at the minute, wilful, brave and fearless, and Saturn’s input is provided externally.
+I have lost count of the times she has been told to slow down, be careful etc, etc!! – guidance that she generally ignores!!

 The new Moon was also conjunct Venus and square Uranus – Venus is in her natal 8th house (surgery) and ruler of her 6th house (health/doctors/healing).
 Transit Saturn (fractured bones) is retrograde on her natal Mercury (finger), Neptune (hospitals/drugs) is retrograde square her natal Moon (ruler of 3rd/accidents) and transit Mars (accidents/surgery/ruler of 12th -hospitals) was moving to be exactly square her nodes.